lawrencewang30/Credit-Card-Classifier/README.md

 # Credit-Card-Classifier
-In this project I implemented a Random Forest Classifier to make a model determining whether an applicant is risky or not to be issued a credit card based on the applicant's information
+In this project I implemented a Random Forest Classifier to make a model determining whether an applicant is risky (1) or not (0) to be issued a credit card based on the applicant's information via the **data.md** file
 We then calculated the metrics listed below:
 **F1 Score**
 **Accuracy**